In 2014 we embarked upon the project of researching the names on the Dewsbury Cenotaph in Crow Nest Park.

-Commemorated on the panels surrounding the Memorial are spaces for the names of approximatley 1,000 men of the Borough, who paid the ultimate sacrifice.
-It has been stated that 1,070 have been supplied.
+Commemorated on the panels surrounding the Dewsbury War Memorial are the names of the men of the Borough and also those who had family connections.

-There are six panels around the sides of the Memorial each containing three panels with space for sixty names on each panel.
+There are six panels around the sides of the Memorial each containing three panels with space for sixty names on each panel plus an addenda.
 The Memorial is of almost unique design as it is a Cenotaph (meaning empty place) to remind us of the missing.
 It was unveiled on the 6th September 1924 by Lieutenant General Walter P. Braithwaite, who himself lost his only son on the First Day of the Battle of the Somme.

-Additionally Dewsbury produced two winners of the Victoria Cross
+Dewsbury produced two men who were awarded the Victoria Cross

 - Private Horace Waller

-It is also hoped to include other aspects of the life and times during the War, after all Dewsbury was known as ‘The Shoddy Capital of The World’ and the Heavy Woollen District contributed in no small measure to the munitions industries which were so vital to our national survival.
-Through the provision of uniforms and blankets, local trade expanded almost beyond recognition and involved the employment of thousands of Women.
-Women also served as bus conductresses, shop workers, farm hands and in manifold trades which had been previously barred to them.
+Dewsbury was known as ‘The Shoddy Capital of The World’ and the Heavy Woollen District contributed in no small measure to the munitions industries which were so vital to our national survival.
+Through the provision of uniforms and blankets, local trade expanded almost beyond recognition and involved the employment of thousands of Women who also served as bus conductresses, shop workers, farm hands and many other trades which had been previously barred to them.